john-org/2-react-Intro/readme.md

 Initialize state in `App.js` to an empty object.

-Since `App.js` is a functional component and functional components are not used for state we need to cpnvert it to a class component.
+Since `App.js` is a functional component and functional components are not used for state we need to convert it to a class component.

 `App.js`: